Fairytales and Other Stories

 “Alisha, I’ve been patient long enough.
-If your young knight was coming he would have been here by now,” King Fallon said.
+If your knight were coming he would have been here by now,” King Fallon said.

 “My dear, it is just possible that he died there on the road where you last saw him.”

-“I can’t Alisha.
-Your young man could have walked here from the river.
-No Alisha, tomorrow at the tournament I will find you a husband.”
+“I can’t, Alisha.
+Any man could have walked here from the river.
+No, Alisha, tomorrow at the tournament I will find you a husband.”